About the Faris Law Firm

 University of North Carolina Paralegal Program

 North Carolina State Bar

 North Carolina Bar Association

 Stephanie K. Faris is an attorney licensed to practice in North Carolina and is a member of the Chatham County Bar.
 She is also an accredited attorney for the Department of Veterans Affairs.
 Stephanie established the Faris Law Firm to provide local elder law and estate planning services to residents of Chatham County and the surrounding counties.
 The firm is located in downtown Pittsboro at 35 Thompson Street in an accessible office with convenient parking.

 As a solo practitioner, Stephanie is dedicated to individualized service.
 She enjoys working with her clients, not just for them.
 She also believes in proactive planning to help her clients achieve their desired goals.
-She invites prospective clients to contact the firm for a free initial consultation.
+She invites prospective clients to contact the firm for an initial consultation.

 Stephanie graduated from Duke University in Durham, North Carolina, with a degree in Comparative Religion.
 Before attending law school, she continued her religion studies at the Master’s level at Miami University in Oxford, Ohio.

 More recently, Stephanie was a proud Legal Eagle at North Carolina Central University School of Law, and she graduated cum laude.
 After serving as a Staff Editor of the North Carolina Central Law Review for one year, Stephanie was elected to the editorial board.
 As Symposium Editor during her third year, she spearheaded “The Changing Face of North Carolina.”
 In addition, she was actively involved in OutLaw and in the Women’s Law Caucus.